fbpx

 Look carefully at this spot with low water level…

-Side scanning this area for active fish such as all species of trout and smallmouth bass should be a must if you plan to fish this lake.
+Side-scanning for active fish like trout and smallmouth bass is a must if you’re hittin’ this lake.

 Located: Mid-lake, Ski arm